 Improved iron absorption

-Vitamin C improves the absorption of non-heme iron, present in plant foods, helping to prevent iron deficiency anemia.
+Vitamin C improves the absorption of non-heme iron, present in vegetables, helping to prevent iron deficiency anemia.

 collagen synthesis